-Research, Internships and other student opportunities
+Research, internships, and other student opportunities

 The W&L Physics and Engineering Department welcomes the listing of these kinds of opportunities, including developing outlets and experiences for our students.
 If you have a program, project, idea or research that would either enrich an undergraduate student's experience or which could provide a real-world experience to our students, please contact us directly.

-- National Science Foundation (NSF) REU Sites in Physics
+- NATIONAL SCIENCE FOUNDATION (NSF) REU Sites in Physics

-- National Science Foundation (NSF) REU Sites in Engineering
+- NATIONAL SCIENCE FOUNDATION (NSF) REU Sites in Engineering

-Browse summer research programs in STEM by institution, discipline, and/or by geographic region.
+Search for summer research programs in STEM by institution, discipline, and/or by geographic region.

 The Virginia Space Grant Consortium (VSGC) and its partners, in collaboration with numerous Virginia colleges and universities, are offering the Commonwealth STEM Industry Internship Program (CSIIP).
 CSIIP is a FREE student resource for finding paid spring, summer, and fall internships.
 Undergraduate students majoring in science, technology, engineering or mathematics (STEM) disciplines complete a single application package that will be reviewed by a multitude of companies offering internships throughout Virginia.
 Students may search for internships statewide or by region and can also express interest in specific internships posted by companies.